Image-X-Institute/IntERAct/README.md

 - Phantoms with lung insert for quality assurance of the markerless tracking systems.
 - Concurrent geometric and dosimetric quality assurance with a radiation detector or films.
-- QA other real-time tracking systems such as depth sensors as used in the [Remove Mask Project](https://image-x.sydney.edu.au/home/remove-the-mask/).
+- QA other real-time tracking systems such as depth sensors as used in the [Remove the Mask Project](https://image-x.sydney.edu.au/home/remove-the-mask/).

 ## Authors